 Safe Treats for your Horse:

 - Fruities from Cavalor are the perfect dessert treat for your ponies.
-A mix of molasses and fruit extracts are delicious and nutritious.
+The mix of molasses and fruit extracts are delicious and nutritious.

 - Kelcie’s Pumpkin Spice Horse Treats are the perfect addition to your horse’s Thanksgiving snack.
 These bite-sized nuggets are perfect for your horse while you are eating your pumpkin pie.

-- Paddock Cakes Banana Bites are the perfect handmade fruity treat for your horse’s Thanksgiving dessert.
+- Paddock Cakes Paddies are the perfect chewy treat to satisfy your horse’s candy cravings.

-- ROAM Deli-Prepped Jerky is an indulgent all-natural treat packed with lean protein that will take your dog’s taste buds on an African adventure.
+- ROAM Deli-Prepped Jerky is an indulgent all-natural treat packed with lean protein that will take your dog’s taste buds on an exotic adventure.